aroberge/reeborg/docs/en/tour.rst

 or attempts to pick up an object where none is to be found).
 Various "worlds/tasks" can be created requiring Reeborg to be at a certain location at the end of a program, or to have moved objects to a certain location.
-Below you see three examples of such feedback being given.
+Below you see four examples of such feedback being given.

 |feedback|